iter8-tools/docs/docs/tutorials/performance/load-test-grpc-multiple.md

 # Load test multiple gRPC methods

-This tutorial expands on the [Single gRPC method](./load-test-grpc.md)tutorial by describing how to load test multiple gRPC methods.
+This tutorial expands on the [Single gRPC method](./load-test-grpc.md) tutorial by describing how to load test multiple gRPC methods.

 ![load-test-grpc](../images/grpc.png)